mainmatter/mainmatter.com/src/posts/2013-06-15-authentication-in-emberjs.md

 **Update:** _After I wrote this I found out that it’s actually not the best approach to implement authentication in Ember.js… There are some things missing and some other things can be done in a much simpler way.
-[I wrote a summary of the (better) authentication mechanism we moved to.](/blog/2013/08/08/better-authentication-in-emberjs '(better) authnetication with ember.js')_
+[I wrote a summary of the (better) authentication mechanism we moved to.](/blog/2013/08/08/better-authentication-in-emberjs "(better) authnetication with ember.js")_

 _I’m using the latest (as of mid June 2013) [ember](https://github.com/emberjs/ember.js)/[ember-data](https://github.com/emberjs/data)/[handlebars](https://github.com/wycats/handlebars.js)